6th June 2017

 The topic has particular relevance and resonance in today’s increasingly unstable cultural climate; it also seems timely in the centenary years of the First World War to reassess historical responses to periods of radical change and of conflict, offering one route to learning about and reflecting on current situations.

-The call for papers for Aggression, Transgression, and the Avant-garde is now open.
+Registration for Aggression, Transgression, and the Avant-garde is now open.

 This article was published on 22/03/2017